An Introduction to Creating a

 Your video marketing strategy has got you a new audience and you’ve converted the right visitors into leads.
 Now for the most important bit; closing those leads into customers.

 Surprisingly, this stage is often overlooked by marketers and salespeople, despite being one of the key moments in the journey.
-At this point, the consumer is considering their options and deciding whether to make the purchase.
+At this point, the consumer is considering his options and deciding whether to make the purchase.

 Types of video that can help close